aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/generalformat/_index.md

 ---
 title: Enum GeneralFormat
 second_title: Aspose.Words for .NET API Reference
-description: Specifies a general format that is applied to a numeric text or any field result.
+description: Aspose.Words.Fields.GeneralFormat enum.
+Specifies a general format that is applied to a numeric text or any field result.
 A field may have a combination of general formats in C#
 type: docs
 weight: 2490
 url: /net/aspose.words.fields/generalformat/